Are you wanting to learn how to subtract in Excel?

 Then 564 has been typed.
 The formula is =1000-564.

-We perform the calculation by pressing the Enter key on the keyboard.
+We can now calculate the subtraction formula by pressing the Enter key on the keyboard.

-Excel will perform the calculation and give us the correct answer.
+Excel will perform the calculation and give us the subtraction sum.
 You will be able to see the result down on the grid part of your worksheet and the formula up in the Formula Bar.